owenmbrown/did-credential-manager/README.md

 # Issuer
 Creates and signs Verifiable Credentials (VCs).
 Stores DID documents in MongoDB (for now).
 Provides VCs to users.
 ## Running
-1. [Install](https://www.mongodb.com/docs/manual/installation/) and run mongodb locally.
-Or run it on [Atlas](https://www.mongodb.com/cloud/atlas/register) (or similar) and update the mongo uri
-2. Go to the isssuer/backend directory
+1. Go to the isssuer/backend directory
-3. Install packages `npm install`
+2. Install packages `npm install`
-4. Run with nodemon `npx nodemon`
+3. Run with nodemon `npx nodemon`
 ## Endpoints
- * POST `localhost:5000/issuer/register-did`
-     - Creates a new DID & store it in MongoDB
-     - Returns a the did document
-       ```
-       {
-           "did": "did:ethr:0x5678...",
-           "privateKey": "SOME_PRIVATE_KEY"
-       }
  * POST `localhost:5000/issuer/issue-vc`
      -  Issue a Verifiable Credential (VC)
      -  Include subject's did and the claim that is being made about them in the request body